 She is the founder of The Places We’ve Been books, an independent publisher, working since 2011 with more than 48 writers from cities and countries including London, Greece, Tanzania, Dubai, Lebanon, Montreal, Vancouver, South Africa, Scotland, Paris, New York, Edinburgh, Chicago, and more; with their affiliations and honors from the National Endowment for the Arts, BBC, StoryCorps, Marvel, MTV Base, The New York Times, and more.
 In addition to publishing, The Places We've Been books, orchestrates public humanities programs that portray the diverse experiences of human existence.

-Asha completed the graduate program in Arts Administration & Policy at the School of the Art Institute of Chicago (2017), working toward a project of experimental curatorial practice in Tokyo (2018) to achieve the following contexts: art as an instigator for cross cultural dialogues across global space; and art as an instigator for potentially disruptive private and public conversations on the construction of “race.”
+Asha completed the graduate program in Arts Administration & Policy at the School of the Art Institute of Chicago (2017) where she first began working toward The Tokyo Show: Black is Beautiful (2018, Japan) a project of experimental curatorial practice to achieve the following contexts: art as an instigator for cross cultural dialogues across global space; and art as an instigator for potentially disruptive private and public conversations on the construction of “race.”

 "I have spent the past several years broadening my understanding of the many roles of arts organization in local and global society."

-Asha teaches "Flexible Art Worlds" and "Curating in the Expanded Field" in the Department of Arts Administration and Policy at School of the Art Institute of Chicago.
+Asha teaches "Flexible Art Worlds" and "Curating in the Expanded Field" as faculty in the Department of Arts Administration and Policy at School of the Art Institute of Chicago.

 recent grants, awards, and acknowledgements: